friedger/info_tokens/docs/btc-alpha.md

 ## Withdraw TFT

+> It is not recommended to keep your ThreeFold tokens permanently in an online wallet, as provided by online crypto currency exchanges such as BTC-Alpha, because online exchanges are more likely to get hacked than offline wallets.
+Instead we highly recommended to keep your ThreeFold tokens in an offline ThreeFold wallet, such as the one provided with the ThreeFold App.

+In order to withdraw your ThreeFold tokens from your TFT wallet on BTC-Alpha go through the following steps:

+1. Make sure you have the ThreeFold App installed as documented in [Token Trade using the ThreeFold App](threefold_app.md) and have the address of your ThreeFold App wallet copied, as documented in the [Receive tokens](threefold_app.md#receive) section

-1. From the navigation menu under your profile name, go to the **Finance** section:
+2. From the navigation menu under your profile name, go to the **Finance** section:
 ![Finance](img/btc-alpha-finance-section-300.png "Finance Screen")

-2. Locate TFT in the list and click **Withdraw**, select TFT in the popup list (not BTC-Alpha Codes)
+3. Locate TFT in the list and click **Withdraw**, and select TFT in the popup list (not BTC-Alpha Codes)

-3. On a withdrawal dialog fill up the amount field and destination address:
+4. On a withdrawal dialog specify the amount of TFT to withdraw and destination address:
 ![Withdraw](img/btc-alpha-withdraw.png "Withdraw Screen")

 <a id='deposit-tft'></a>